temporalio/edu-converters-go-code/exercises/custom-converter/README.md

    codec, and set the file metadata.
 The `Decode()` function does the same thing in reverse.
 Add the missing calls to the `Encode()` function (you can use the `Decode()` function as a hint).
-4. Now you can re-run the Workflow with your Custom Conveter.
+4. Now you can re-run the Workflow with your Custom Converter.
 Stop your Worker (with `Ctrl+C` in a blocking terminal) and restart it with `go run worker/main.go`, then re-run the workflow with `go run starter/main.go`.
    Finally, get the result again with `temporal workflow show -w